Rodney Crowell: Early life

 He came from a musical family, with one grandfather being a church choir leader and the other a bluegrass banjo player.
-His grandmother played guitar and his father sang semi-professionally at bars and honky tonks.
+His grandmother played guitar, and his father sang semi-professionally at bars and honky tonks.
 At age 11, he started playing drums in his father's band.
-In his teen years, he played in various garage rock bands in Houston, performing hits of the day mixed with a few country numbers.
+In his teenage years, he played in various garage rock bands in Houston, performing hits of the day alongside a few country numbers.

 Career

 1972–1986: Early career

-In August 1972 he moved to Nashville, Tennessee, in search of a musical career and got a job as a songwriter after being discovered by Jerry Reed.
+In August 1972, he moved to Nashville, Tennessee, in search of a musical career and got a job as a songwriter after being discovered by Jerry Reed.
 He later met and befriended fellow songwriter Guy Clark, who became a major influence on his songwriting and vice versa.
 While there, he said, "I got a real cold splash in the face of what real songwriting is about.
 I started filling my mind with as many symbols and images as I could.
 I started reading.
 I got real hungry to have something to contribute".
-Emmylou Harris had recorded one of Crowell's songs, "Bluebird Wine", on her Pieces of the Sky album and made a request to meet him.
+Emmylou Harris had recorded one of Crowell's songs, "Bluebird Wine", on her Pieces of the Sky album and requested to meet him.
 After he sat in with Emmylou at her gig at the Armadillo World Headquarters in early January 1975, she asked him to play rhythm guitar in her backing band, The Hot Band.
 He accepted and left the following day to join Emmylou in Los Angeles.

-In 1977 as a side project, he formed a musical group, The Cherry Bombs, together with Vince Gill, Tony Brown and others.
+In 1977, as a side project, he formed a musical group, The Cherry Bombs, together with Vince Gill, Tony Brown, and others.
 One year later, he signed a solo deal with Warner Bros.
-Records and in late 1978, released his debut album, Ain't Living Long Like This.
+Records and in August 1978, released his debut album, Ain't Living Long Like This.

 His debut album, as well as his following two albums, But What Will the Neighbors Think and Rodney Crowell, were not commercially successful despite garnering a huge cult following.
 Crowell himself criticized his debut album for not translating onto vinyl the same clarity and energy he felt in the studio.
 His single "Ashes by Now" from "But What Will the Neighbors Think" reached No. 37 on the Billboard Hot 100 in 1980.